-The management has obtained a support letter from the Parent company to provide the necessary funding and liquidity to enable it to meet its liabilities as they become chargeable and to cover the current working capital, including costs occasioned by a decision to set the activities.
+The management has obtained a support letter from the parent company to provide the necessary funding and liquidity to enable it to meet its liabilities as they become chargeable.
 The support letter remain in force until 31 December 2020.
 Based on this, management assesses that the preconditions for continued operation are present and on that basis, reports on the financial statements on the assumption of continued operation.